hqt/docker-internal/NAMESPACE.md

 hqt@localhost:~/alpine$ cd ..
 ```

-After we set up the environment, we will change the new root path into the new alpine directory and run the `unshare` command from this:
+After we all set up the environment, we will change the new root path into the new alpine directory and run the `unshare` command from this:
 ```console
 hqt@localhost:~$ sudo unshare --pid --fork chroot alpine sh
 $